eerimoq/simba/README.rst

     $ pwd
     /home/erik/archive/simba/tst/kernel/sys
-    $ make test
+    $ make -s test

 To build for another board, in this case Arduino Nano.
 This overrides the default board.

 .. code-block:: c

-    $ make BOARD=arduino_nano release size test
+    $ make -s BOARD=arduino_nano release size test

-Note: All application does not support every kind of board.
+Note: Application may only support a subset of the available baords.

 APPLICATIONS, PACKAGES AND MODULES
 ==================================